burczu/react-router-role-authorization/README.md

 export default RestrictedContainer;
 ```

-Ok, so all you have to do to make it working is to inherit the `RestrictedContainer` component from `AuthorizedComponent` and set up two properties inside the constructor of the component.
+Ok, so all you have to do to make it work is to inherit the `RestrictedContainer` component from `AuthorizedComponent` and set up two properties inside the constructor of the component.

-The `this.userRoles` property should hold an array of user role names (array of strings - e.g. `['admin', 'mod']`) which are usually obtained during the authentication process and are usually hold in the suitable cookie (`Cookies.get('user').roles` is only the example - you can handle it whatever you like, but basically it should return an array of user role names).
+The `this.userRoles` property should hold an array of user role names (array of strings - e.g. `['admin', 'mod']`) which are usually obtained during the authentication process and are usually held in a suitable cookie (`Cookies.get('user').roles` is only an example - you can handle it however you like but basically it should return an array of user role names).

-The `this.notAuthorizedPath` property is intended to be set to the path name of the route where the user should be redirected in case of no access.
+The `this.notAuthorizedPath` property is intended to be set to the path name of the route where the user will be redirected in case of no access.

 And that's it - from now on, all child routes of the `RestrictedContainer` component will be restricted by the `admin` user role.

 ### RoleAwareComponent

-The `RoleAwareComponent` component gives you an ability to show or hide the component depending on given user roles.
+The `RoleAwareComponent` component gives you the ability to show or hide the component depending on given user roles.

 Its usage is very simple and similar to the `AuthorizedComponent` component: